anancarv/python-artifactory/README.md

 `pyartifactory` is a Python library to access the [Artifactory REST API](https://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API).

-This library enables you to manage Artifactory resources such as users, groups, permissions, repositories & artifacts in your applications.
+This library enables you to manage Artifactory resources such as users, groups, permissions, repositories, artifacts and access tokens in your applications.
 It requires at least Python 3.6

 <!-- toc -->